Probotect0r/themer/README.md

 ### To-Do

-* Add support for more applications.
+* Add support for more applications (i3status)
-* Add the ability to specify the applications for which the theme should be changed, via a config file.
 * Add the ability to specify a list of themes which are to be avoided.
-* Add more schemes by grabbing schemes from Xcolors.net (Use B16B to build them?)
+* Add more schemes by grabbing schemes from Xcolors.net (Use B16B to build them?
+Their color layout is different then b16)

 ### Contributing